Makersmic/Rhino-3d-Printer/Tools/Laser_Mount/laser.md

 # The Laser:
+insert image
 Current primary functions of the laser attachment are cutting of vector based shapes out of flat sheet material.
-Rhino firmware has not been optimised for engraving of raster images.

 Laser attachment functions through the available 12v supply.